-AUSTRALIAN BUSINESS NUMBER (ABN)

-9999999997.
-Not applicable 9999999998.
-Not collected 9999999999.
-Not stated the Australian Taxation Office (ATO) and for future dealings with other government departments and agencies.
-It is an 11 digit number formed from a 9 digit unique identifier and 2 prefix check digits.
+This item identifies the Australian Business Number (ABN) of the IHO.
+The ABN is a unique identifier assigned by the Australian Taxation Office (ATO) for all its business dealings and for dealings with other government departments and agencies.
+It is an 11 digit number, formed from a 9 digit unique identifier and 2 prefix check digits.